CAMARADES (Collaborative Approach to Meta-Analysis and Review of Animal Data from Experimental Studies)

 For more information, please visit the CAMARADES website.

-SyRF is an NC3Rs-funded initiative by CAMARADES to support the application of evidence synthesis techniques to preclinical research.
+SyRF is an initiative by CAMARADES, initially funded by the NC3Rs, to support the application of evidence synthesis techniques to preclinical research.
 We aim to advance the 3Rs and increase the successful translation of preclinical research to clinical benefit.

-We aim to provide a single, easily accessible source of educational materials, guidance and practical applications to researchers wishing to embark on systematic review and meta-analysis of data from preclinical studies.
+We aim to do this by providing a single, easily accessible source of educational materials, guidance and practical applications to researchers wishing to embark on systematic review and meta-analysis of data from preclinical studies.

 SyRF also supports methodological development for preclinical meta-analysis and the creation of pathways to encourage best practice in preclinical research.